mdarwaz0786/crm/README.md

-This is a CRM build using MERN STACK.
+This is a CRM web application build using MERN STACK.